 John C. O’Neill

 Elected Commission Chair effective July 1, 2014.
 Of Counsel and former head of the Business & Technology Team with the law firm of Procopio, Cory, Hargreaves & Savitch LLP.
-He is a past chair of the Board of Directors (2005 - 2008) and a current member of the Executive Committee of the San Diego County Taxpayers Association, is a past chair of the Board of Directors of the San Diego Downtown YMCA, and is a member of the Board of Directors of Youth Tennis San Diego.
+He is a past chair of the Board of Directors (2005 - 2008) and a current member of the Executive Committee of the San Diego County Taxpayers Association and is a past chair of the Board of Directors of the San Diego Downtown YMCA.
 He is pro bono legal counsel to a number of nonprofit organizations, including the San Diego Humane Society and S.P.C.A. and the Alzheimer's Association.
 Mr. O'Neill obtained his Juris Doctor Degree and earned a Masters of Law in Taxation from the University of San Diego School of Law, and received his undergraduate degree from Dartmouth College.
 He is not registered as a member of any political party.
 His term on the Ethics Commission expires on June 30, 2015 (or until a successor is duly appointed and confirmed).